 Jill Dianne Swenson, Ph.D.

-Jill Swenson is literary agent, developmental editor, and CEO of Swenson Book Development LLC.
-She spent a decade living off-the-grid in upstate New York, previously taught college journalism at Ithaca College and the University of Georgia-Athens and has worked as a car mechanic, a Christmas wreath-maker, and a lifeguard at a women’s pool in Saudi Arabia.
-She’s taught writing workshops at the Loft Literary Center, Grand Marais Art Colony, and The Mill, a place for writers in Appleton where she lives with her dog Daisy.
-They like to walk through sidewalk neighborhoods visiting Little Free Libraries.
+Jill Swenson is a developmental editor and literary consultant who established Swenson Book Development LLC in 2011.
+Previously tenured at Ithaca College as a journalism educator and media studies scholar, Jill lived off-the-grid for a decade in upstate New York.
+She has worked as a car mechanic, a Christmas wreath-maker, and a lifeguard at a women’s pool in Saudi Arabia.
+She’s taught writing workshops at the Loft Literary Center, Grand Marais Art Colony, and in Appleton, Wisconsin, where she lives with her dog Daisy.
 With a Ph.D. from The University of Chicago, 30 years of teaching, editing, and coaching writers, Jill is an author’s advocate.

 In addition to reading an average of 200 books a year, Jenna Goodman has worked in shiny L.A. ad offices, poured coffee in late night truck stops, and skated inside blocker on the roller derby track.
 She combines a sharp editorial eye with a supportive approach to help authors reach their goals while meeting the high expectations of the publishing world.
 Jenna also works as a pediatric occupational therapist, looks after her husband, author Shawn Goodman, and two daughters.